shrimala/ahsweb/BehatTest/README.txt

-This Folder Has Behat test related files only.
+This Folder Has Behat test files(features) only.